 The credit risk for measured at amortized cost is assessed as low (the same as the assessment result in the beginning of the period).
 Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses.
-As the Company transacts with are financial institutions with good credit, no allowance for losses has been provided in this period in 2020 and 2019.
+As the Group transacts with are financial institutions with good credit, no allowance for losses has been provided in 2020 and 2019.

-The Company measures the loss allowance of its Contract Assets and Accounts Receivable (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
-The assessment of the Company's loss allowance as at 31 December 2020 and 2019 is as follows:
+The Group measures the loss allowance of its Contract Assets and Accounts Receivable (including note receivables and accounts receivables) at an amount equal to lifetime expected credit losses.
+The assessment of the Group's loss allowance as at 31 December 2020 and 2019 is as follows:

-Accounts receivable considers the counterparty's credit rating, region and industry characteristics, using a provision matrix to measure the loss allowance, with 0.08% and 0.07% of loss allowance respectively, the relevant information is as follows:
+- (1) The total book value of contract asset was NT\$372,131 thousand and NT\$159,746 thousand, respectively, and the amount of loss allowance measured by the expected credit loss rate 0% is NT\$0 thousand. - (2) Accounts receivable considers the counterparty's credit rating, region and industry characteristics, using a provision matrix to measure the loss allowance, which was booked at 0.08% at 31 December 2020 and 0.07% at 31 December 2019 of loss allowance, respectively.
+The relevant information is as follows:

 Not yet due Overdue

 (Note) <=90 days 90-180 days >=180 days Total

-Gross carrying amount \$163,266 \$59 \$- \$- \$163,325
+Gross carrying amount \$164,127 \$1,744 \$- \$- \$165,871

 Loss ratio 0.08%

 Lifetime expected credit

-losses - (132)
+losses (132)

-Carrying amount = \$163,193
+Carrying amount \$165,739